SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Info

 The Object Info request MUST use the HTTP GET method on a resource identifying an object instance, using an empty message body.
-If the object has authorization information attachted and the authorization is not linked to a registrant or contact object, then the client MUST use the REPP-AuthInfo HTTP header.
-If the authorization is linked to a registrant or contact object the client MUST use the HTTP POST method and include the authorization information in the Object Info request.
+If the object has authorization information attachted and the authorization then the client MUST include the REPP-AuthInfo HTTP header.
+If the authorization is linked to a database object the client MUST include the REPP-Roid header.

 Example request for an object not using authorization information.